jeherve/jeherve/README.md

 *********

 - 💻 I work at **@Automattic**
-- 🚀 I maintain **the Jetpack plugin**. https://github.com/Automattic/Jetpack/
+- 🚀 I help maintain the **Jetpack monorepo**. https://github.com/Automattic/Jetpack/
 - 🅦 I work with **WordPress**.
 You can [check some of my plugins here](https://profiles.wordpress.org/jeherve/#content-plugins).
 - ⌨️ I blog on [jeremy.hu](https://jeremy.hu).
 - 🎵 I share the **music** that keeps me in the zone in [my “On Repeat Today” series](https://jeremy.hu/tag/on-repeat-today/).